kraftnix/logseq-caldav/README.md

   (and therefore calendars) to sync the ics files to, by default `LSQ_EVENT_DIR` uses the same value as `LSQ_TASK_DIR`, this is an assumption that the same CalDAV directory can be used for both tasks (VTODO) and calendar events (VEVENT).
 - VTODO events which have a DUE (deadline) earlier than a DTSTAMP (scheduled) are invalid, so we skip writing the deadline to the event.
+- Logseq sometimes changed the UUID of an already existing/parsed task, in order to clean orphaned tasks/events when this happens, we must check for non-matching events in the Task / Event directories.

 ## Todo